 Marloes van Houten

-Art director/Founder of HKNLversations
+Artistic director of HKNLversations

 Dr. Marloes van Houten (1982) is a Dutch performing artist, art director, choreographer, researcher, expressive arts trainer and movement educator.